 - Sanitize The Device: Wash the device with warm water and soap and disinfect it again (follow the first step).

-Performing microneedling at home is not recommended as it may cause undesired effects.
+Also, performing microneedling at home is not recommended as it may cause undesired effects.
+Read on to know more about it.

 Side Effects Of Microneedling